ross-nayler/rmb-technical-assessment/README.md

 ```

-### Solution Approach, Data Structures and Efficiency Mechanisms:
+### Solution Approach and Efficiency Mechanisms:

-A typical object-oriented approach was taken to develop the bond calculator.
+> A typical object-oriented approach was taken to develop the bond calculator.

 The bond calculator itself is represented by a class (`BondCalculator`) which takes three parameters when it is initialised; the parameters are: a bond object  containing all of the economics for a given bond, a settlement date, and a yield.
 The bond object is of `Bond` type (explained below), the settlement date is a `java.time.LocalDate` object and the yield is a `float`.

 The `BondCalculator` performs price calculations via a variety of methods.
 For this assignment, the three most important methods are `getAccruedInterest`, `getAllInPrice` and `getCleanPrice`.
 There are also various other methods that involve the calculation of intermediate values used for validation and testing purposes.